pubcore/authentication/readme.md

 ✓ must not invoke "toDeactivate", "loginExpired" and "passwordExpired" for SYSTEM user
 ```
 #### Arguments
-	The argument object consists of following artifacts:
+The argument object consists of

+arg = {gofer, carrier, lib, jwt, jwtList, username, password}

-	Gofers are callback functions which will be invoked with "user" argument.
+**Gofers** are callback functions which will be invoked with "user" argument.
-	Carriers are Promises to load/send data.
+**Carriers** are Promises to load/send data.
-	Libs are functions or promises to map data.
+**Libs** are functions or promises to map data.
-	jwt is optional JsonWebToken string, encoded as it comes from request data.
+**jwt** is optional JsonWebToken string, encoded as it comes from request data.
-	username/password is required, if jwt is falsy or invalid.
+**username/password** is required, if jwt is falsy or invalid.
-	jwtList (array of string): with this argument, potential existence of more than one token (due to usage of cross-domain cookies) is supported.
+**jwtList** (array of string): with this argument, potential existence of more than one token (e.g. due to usage of cross-domain cookies) is supported.
 According to standard's recommendations how browsers send duplicate cookies, last item will be checked first.
 If jwtList is given, jwt is ignored.

-	arg = {gofer, carrier, lib, jwt, jwtList, username, password}

 	gofer = {
 		noCredentials(){},